-- Avoid or minimize salvage during dry and/or windy conditions to prevent loss of fine-textured material and dust deposition on adjacent areas.
-If it is necessary to conduct salvage under these conditions, measures will be taken to minimize erosion and dust generation (e.g., water application). - Avoid salvaging surface soils during excessively wet conditions to prevent loss of fine materials due to erosion and degradation of soil structure. - Soil salvage may occur under frozen conditions with the benefit of reducing soil compaction, but snow should be removed prior to salvaging to reduce undesired settling or erosion in stockpiles or reclamation areas.
-Avoid salvage where frost penetrates deep into the soil profile, making it challenging to accurately target the desired salvage depth and causing admixing. - Where the water table is within 50 cm of the surface (e.g., wetlands), drain salvage areas using trenching7 prior to salvage and manage salvage operations in accordance with the Surface Erosion Prevention and Sediment Control Plan, as described in the following bullet. - As per the Surface Erosion Prevention and Sediment Control Plan, establish erosion and sediment controls on stripped areas to reduce erosion risk and protect water quality, such as: - Temporary covers, such as hydroseed with mulch including a fall rye or coconut matting can also be applied in high-risk areas (e.g., slopes); - Use berms, waterbars and ditches to direct runoff away from rivers and streams; - Create sediment ponds to allow settling of sediments during higher-runoff events; and - Install silt fencing, straw wattles and check dams for additional sediment capture.
+- Avoid salvage during dry (less than 0.25 mm/day of precipitation in the previous week) and/or windy (consistently greater than 30 km/h) conditions to prevent loss of fine-textured material and dust deposition on adjacent areas.
+If it is necessary to conduct salvage under these conditions, field-fit mitigation measures will be implemented to minimize erosion and dust generation (e.g., water application) as determined by a QRP (SEPSCP Section 7.3; AQDMP Section 8.2 and Appendix D). - Soil salvage may occur under frozen conditions with the benefit of reducing soil compaction, but snow should be removed prior to salvaging to reduce undesired settling or erosion in stockpiles or reclamation areas.
+Where possible best efforts will be made to avoid salvage where frost penetrates greater than 75% of the target soil profile, making it challenging to accurately segregate soils causing admixing.

+- Where the water table is within 50 cm of the surface (e.g., wetlands), drain salvage areas targeted for soil salvage using trenching7 prior to salvage and manage salvage operations in accordance with the SEPSCP, as follows: - Establish erosion and sediment controls on stripped areas to reduce erosion risk and protect water quality, such as: - Temporary covers, such as coconut matting can also be applied in high-risk erodible areas (e.g., slopes); - Use berms, waterbars, and ditches to direct runoff away from rivers and streams; - Create sediment ponds to allow settling of sediments during higher-runoff events; and - Install silt fencing, straw wattles and check dams for additional sediment capture.

 A Trigger Action Response Plan (TARP) is provided in Table 9.1-3 to guide implementation of best practices.
-The TARP from the Surface Erosion Prevention and Sediment Control Plan is also applicable to soil salvage practices outlined in this SMP.
+The SEPSCP TARP (Table 9-2 in the SEPSCP) is also applicable to soil salvage practices outlined in this SMP.